stschiff/msmc/README.md

 In short, msmc can infer

-* the scaled population size of a single population
+* the scaled population size of a single population as a function of time
-* gene flow across multiple populations
+* the timing and nature of population separations between two populations

-as a function of time from multiple phased haplotypes.
+from multiple phased haplotypes.
 When only two haplotypes are given, MSMC is similar to [PSMC](http://github.com/lh3/psmc), and we call it PSMC' because of subtle differences in the method and the underlying model, which allows PSMC' to infer more accurately the recombination rate.

 # Changes: